 Who runs this site and how do I contact them?

 Eileen Levinson is the Founder & Executive Director of Haggadot.com.
-She leads a small team of freelancers, including designers, writers, and web developers.
-Write her & the rest of the team at email@example.com
+Meet our team of professionals.
+We also work with freelancers, including designers, writers, and web developers.
+Write her & the rest of the team at [email protected]

 Write us at [email protected]